Famed art collection to open in new Philadelphia home

 PHILADELPHIA The Barnes collection, with more than 4,000 works of art including paintings by Renoir, Van Gogh and Cezanne, opens at its new home on Saturday in Philadelphia's cultural center.

-The opening in the modern $150 million facility on a 4.5-acre (1.8-hectare) site comes after a nearly decade-long fight over the move from its historic home in a suburb outside the city.
+The opening in the modern $150 million (94.2 million pounds) facility on a 4.5-acre (1.8-hectare) site comes after a nearly decade-long fight over the move from its historic home in a suburb outside the city.

 "This is a world-class collection and we decided to give it a world-class home," Joseph Neubauer, vice chairman of the board of The Barnes Foundation, said on Wednesday.
 "The pictures have never had a better home than they have today."